yeslogic/prince-docs/docs/table-of-content.md

 ``
     $ prince --javascript http://css4.pub/2018/toc -o toc.pdf

-A [second example document](http://css4.pub/2017/musick/musick.html) generates at ToC by way of JavaScript and, even more impressively, the script also prints out an index which is added to the end of the document, to be used when running Prince a second time (see ).
+A [second example document](http://css4.pub/2017/musick/musick.html) generates at ToC by way of JavaScript and, even more impressively, the script also prints out an index which is added to the end of the document, to be used when running Prince a second time (see [The "Two-Pass" Solution](doc-latest/two-pass.html#two-pass)).
 Notice how subsequent page numbers in the index are folded into a range.
 To produce this document, try running these commands from a Linux command-line:

 ``
     $ wget http://css4.pub/2017/musick/musick.html -o foo.html;